Actyx/Actyx/web/developer.actyx.com/docs/home/actyx_products.md

 ### Actyx Pond

-Actyx Pond is an opinionated TypeScript framework that is built on top of the ActyxOS event streaming service.
+Actyx Pond is an opinionated software framework that is built on top of the ActyxOS event streaming service.
+Currently Actyx Pond is only available in TypeScript but other languages are coming soon, starting with C#.
 With Actyx Pond, we make it easier for you to write correct event-driven applications that run across different devices in your deployment.

 At the core of Actyx Pond lies a powerful programming model which guarantees eventually consistent business logic in a completely decentralized environment without central coordination.